Exact Higher-order Bulk-boundary Correspondence of Corner-localized States: I. Introduction

-Before we begin to refine those ill-defined BBCs, let us list out some well-established BBCs for comparison.
-A classic example is hall conductivity and Chern number, as they are directly related through an analytic expression \cite{TKNN}.
-Since conduction cannot occur in an insulating bulk, nonzero hall conductivity in a Chern insulator must indicate metallic channels on its edge or, in other words, gapless edge states \cite{TKNN2}.
-Another analytically straightforward BBC is found between fractional edge charge and bulk polarization in a one-dimensional (1D) TCI \cite{Edge_charge_1D}, i.e. Su-Schrieffer-Heeger (SSH) model, and recent works \cite{Bena_PRB_2019, Bena_PRB_2017} have established higher-order version of similar correspondences in 2D TCIs by constructing bulk invariants explicitly for fractional corner charges.
-Even though these boundary anomalies in the form of fractional charge excess/deficit have yet to be incorporated in the framework of the algebraic classification method \cite{HOBBC_2nd}, they are lately gaining attention as an alternative probe of higher-order topology \cite{FCA}.
+To set some good examples, we briefly review several well-established BBCs.
+A classic example is the correspondence between the Hall conductivity (a surface effect) and Chern number (a bulk topological index).
+The two are directly related through an analytic expression~\cite{TKNN}.
+Because conduction cannot occur in an insulating bulk, nonzero Hall conductivity in a Chern insulator must indicate metallic channels on its edge or, in other words, gapless edge states \cite{TKNN2}.
+Another analytically straightforward BBC is found between fractional edge charge and bulk polarization in a one-dimensional (1D) TCI \cite{Edge_charge_1D}, i.e. Su-Schrieffer-Heeger (SSH) model.
+Recent work \cite{Bena_PRB_2019, Bena_PRB_2017} established higher-order versions of similar correspondences in 2D TCIs by explicitly constructing bulk invariants for fractional corner charges.
+Even though these boundary anomalies in the form of fractional charge excess/deficit have yet to be incorporated in the framework of the algebraic classification method \cite{HOBBC_2nd}, they have recently attracted attention as alternative probes of higher-order topology \cite{FCA}.

-A key result of this work is that fractional corner/edge charge anomalies are neither a sufficient nor necessary condition for the existence of ZCSs unlike nonzero hall conductivity being a necessary and sufficient condition for gapless edge states.
-Figure \ref{fig.1.}(a) provides a Venn diagram summarizing our case studies of $C^n$-symmetric TCI models in terms of their bulk polarization $\bf{p}$, secondary topological index for corner charge $Q_{\rm{c}}$ (following the definition given in Ref. \cite{Bena_PRB_2019}), and the existence of ZCSs.
-It clearly illustrates that a ZCS can arise despite vanishing $\bf{p}$ and $Q_{\rm{c}}$ or that a ZCS might not exist despite nontrivial $\bf{p}$ and $Q_{\rm{c}}$.
-The stacking operation $\oplus$ between two crystalline insulators $h_1$ and $h_2$ is defined as \cite{Bena_PRB_2019}